pguibert6WIND/frr/doc/user/bgp.rst

 encoded as part of specific BGP extended communities and the action can range from the obvious rerouting (to nexthop or to separate VRF) to shaping, or discard.

-Following IETF drafts and RFCs have been used to implement FRR Flowspec
+Following IETF drafts and RFCs have been used to implement FRR Flowspec:

 - https://tools.ietf.org/rfc/rfc5575.txt

 - https://tools.ietf.org/id/draft-ietf-idr-flowspec-redirect-ip-02.txt